 They didn’t know anything in English but they knew the word “stick”.
-Many visitors bought the stick but I opted out.
+Many visitors bought the stick but we opted out.

 We paid the 50Q entrance fee and promptly started the hike up.
-It was about 10-20 of us with a tour guide in the front, telling us about Guatemala and the different species of floras and animals there are.
+It was about 10-20 of us with a tour guide in the front, telling us about Guatemala and the different species of floras and animals in the region.

-We arrived at the top after approximately 2 hours of hiking, where we roasted marshmallows from the underground lava (bucket list checked!).
-We did see a little bit of lava rolling down the side of volcano Pacaya, I guess luck wasn’t on our side that day.
+We arrived at the top after approximately 2 hours of hiking, where we roasted marshmallows from the underground lava (Guatemala bucket list checked!).
+We did see a little bit of lava rolling down the side of Volcano Pacaya, I guess luck wasn’t on our side that day.

 There is also a lava store that sells souvenirs, jewelry, and replenishments.
 However, it was closed during our visit.
 Maybe it is only opened on the weekends.

 We hopped on our transportation van and headed back to Antigua.
-We arrived at 8:30 PM at Antigua.
+We arrived in Antigua at 8:30 PM.